 Step 1: IDE and Sketch

-We start this instructable by discussing the software of the spirometer and its implementation.
-For this step, you will need a computer and a stable internet connection.
+We initiate this instructable by delving into the spirometer’s software and its implementation.
+To complete this step, a computer and a stable internet connection are necessary.

 Section 1A:

 First we need to download the program that runs the spirometer.
 Assuming you already have the Arduino IDE installed, download the sketch from the old.oval.bio GitHub repository or download the file Spirometer.ino from the open source Google Drive folder.
-In order to properly upload or make edits to the sketch through the Arduino IDE, ensure you have enabled the OLED screen support AND ensure the correct boards/ports are selected.
-The process to check these two items and change their respective settings is detailed below.
+To properly upload or make edits to the sketch through the Arduino IDE, ensure you enable OLED screen support and select the correct boards/ports.
+The following details the process to check these two items and change their respective settings.

 Section 1B:

-Additionally, ensure the correct boards and ports are selected.
-Make sure the USB cable is connected to the Arduino Board and the computer (Figure 1B.5).
-If the program has never been uploaded to the Arduino board, the screen will be blank.
-If it has previously been uploaded, it will appear similar to Figure 1B.5 as shown.
-Then, from the menu bar, go to “Tools” > “Boards,” and select an Arduino type, Arduino Uno, for example (Figure 1B.6).
-Then, also from “Tools” in the menu bar, go “Port” and ensure that an Arduino of the same type is selected there as well (Figure 1B.7).
+Moreover, confirm the selection of the appropriate boards and ports.
+Connect the USB cable to both the Arduino Board and the computer (Figure 1B.5).
+If the program has never been uploaded to the Arduino board, the screen will display blank.
+In case of a previous upload, it will resemble Figure 1B.5.
+Subsequently, access the menu bar and proceed to “Tools” > “Boards,” choosing the relevant Arduino type, such as Arduino Uno (Figure 1B.6).
+Then, within the “Tools” menu, navigate to “Port” and verify that the selected Arduino type aligns with the one chosen earlier (Figure 1B.7).

 Section 1C:

-Once the desired sketch is written in the IDE, upload it to the Arduino Board.
-Before uploading, follow Section 1B.
-Repeat this section (and section 1B) each time the sketch is updated.
+After composing the preferred sketch in the IDE, proceed to upload it to the Arduino Board.
+Before initiating the upload, refer to Section 1B.
+Repeat this section (and Section 1B) whenever there is an update to the sketch.

 Step 2: Modify the Sketch